sumitsingh4411/Online-Voting-using-Blockchain/README.md

 ## Introduction
 This is a code repository for the corresponding Online Voting Using Blockchain .

-In this repository, we're going to build a fully functional netflix application using reactjs and Blockchain Technology.
+In this repository, we're going to build a fully functional online voting application using reactjs and Blockchain Technology.

 While building it you're going to learn many advanced  topic React , JavaScript ,Solidity programming language, remix ide , metamask, etherum, and many more.